To vs. For: What’s the Difference? Learn How to Use “To” and “For” in English Sentences

 Can you bring some flowers to Mary?

-The answer is yes—these sentences have different meanings.
+These sentences have different meanings.
 But maybe you can’t see why.

 In this post, I’ll explain the main differences between “to” and “for.”
-I’ll teach you when to use which word, with simple examples, links to practice resources and a free quiz that tests your understanding!

 Ready for it?
 Let’s go!